sjtrimble/angular/aio/content/getting-started/index.md

 This tutorial walks you through the steps to build a simple shopping cart application.
 The application displays a catalog of products and their details.
 It also includes a shopping cart, with check out functionality.

-*JAF: Replace with image of this tutorial's final app.
-Fix sizing and spacing*

 <figure>
   <img src='generated/images/guide/toh/component-structure.gif' alt="Angular applications are broken down into a tree of components like on express.google.com">
 </figure>

-*JAF: Replace with image of this tutorial's final app.*
+*JAF: Replace with image of this tutorial's final app.
+MUST: Fix sizing and spacing*

 You don't need to install anything.
 You'll build the shopping cart using [StackBlitz](https://stackblitz.com/).
 StackBlitz is an online development environment with accelerators that make it easy to develop an Angular application.